Deadline: November 15, 2017

-Two $1,000 scholarships will be awarded annually to deserving students who are attending an accredited 2- or 4-year college within the United States of America.
+One $1,000 scholarship will be awarded annually to deserving undergraduate students who are attending an accredited 2- or 4-year college within the United States of America.

 Upload Your Essays

-- 1. Must be a student at an accredited university within the U.S.
+- 1. Must be an undergraduate student at an accredited university with in the U.S.

 - 3. Minimum cumulative GPA must be 3.3/4.0.

-- 4. Applicants must be in the process of applying to, or accepted for, a study abroad program that is eligible for credit from the student’s home institution.
+- 4. Applicants must be in the process of applying to, or accepted to, a study abroad program that is eligible for credit from the student’s home institution.